Cookbook author and activist hopes #cookforukraine will bring attention to the pain of war

 While the deep-red, beet-based variety is most well known, there are dozens of variations, depending on geography and what grows well locally.
 Borshch can be white, green or pink; hot or cold; include meat or fish, or be vegetarian or even vegan.
 It’s commonly topped with chopped herbs such as dill, parsley, scallions or all three; often garnished with fried cubes of salo (cured pork belly) and minced garlic; and accompanied by hearty bread, uszka (little dumplings shaped like ears) or pampushky (yeast-raised bread buns).

 In the summer, the cold versions abound, brimming with fresh, crunchy vegetables such as chopped cucumber and radishes, and made more filling by halved hard-boiled eggs, placed on top so they look like eyes peering at you.
-And lest I forget, there’s always a bottomless bowl of Smetana (sour cream) to top your bowl.
+And lest I forget, there’s always a bottomless bowl of smetana (sour cream) to top your bowl.

 Ukraine seeks U.N. cultural status for beloved borscht.
 A culinary spat with Russia could be brewing.